-Purchase is required to access presentations.
+Purchase or Master Brewers Membership is required to access presentations.
 Purchase access to the Proceedings

 Oral Technical Presentations